thindil/steamsky/bin/doc/MODDING.md

-  used for healing, `{PilotingSkill}` which later will be replaced with name of skill used for piloting ship, `{EngineeringSkill}` which later will be replaced with name of skill used by ship engineer, `{GunnerySkill}` which later will be replaced with name of skill used to operate guns on ship.
+  used for healing, `{PilotingSkill}` which later will be replaced with name of skill used for piloting ship, `{EngineeringSkill}` which later will be replaced with name of skill used by ship engineer, `{GunnerySkill}` which later will be replaced with name of skill used to operate guns on ship, `{TalkingSkill}` which later will be replaced with name of skill used to talk in bases or with other ships.

 ## Goals